Pitru Paksha: Rites of Shraddha

 The male who performs the shraddha should take a purifying bath beforehand and is expected to wear a dhoti.
 He wears a ring of darbha grass.
 Then the ancestors are invoked to reside in the ring.
 The shraddha is usually performed bare-chested, as the position of the sacred thread worn by him needs to be changed multiple times during the ceremony.
 The shraddha involves pinda dana, which is an offering to the ancestors of pindas (cooked rice and barley flour balls mixed with ghee and black sesame seeds), accompanying the release of water from the hand.
 It is followed by the worship of Vishnu (in form of the darbha grass, a gold image, or Shaligram stone) and Yama.
 The food offering is then made, cooked especially for the ceremony on the roof.
 The offering is considered to be accepted if a crow arrives and devours the food; the bird is believed to be a messenger from Yama or the spirit of the ancestors.
 A cow and a dog are also fed, and Brahmin priests are also offered food.
 Once the ancestors (crow) and Brahmins have eaten, the family members can begin lunch.

 Other practices

 Some families also conduct ritual recitals of scriptures such the Bhagavata Purana and the Bhagavad Gita.
-Others may be charitable and present gifts to the priests or pay them to recite prayers for the ancestor's well-being.
+Others may be charitable and present gifts to the priests or pay them to recite prayers for the ancestors' well-being.